U.S. arms makers boost profits despite Pentagon budget headwinds

 The company reported net earnings of $640 million, or $1.81 per share, up from $634 million, or $1.77 per share, a year earlier.
 Revenue was little changed at $7.91 billion.

 Boeing reported a 13 percent jump in quarterly profit, driven mainly by commercial airplane sales.
-Its defense division reported a 5.6 percent increase in earnings from operations, but revenue was flat at $8.2 billion.
+Its Boeing Defense, Space and Security division reported a 5.6 percent increase in earnings from operations, but revenue was flat at $8.2 billion.

 Boeing raised its full-year revenue guidance by $1 billion, to a range of $83 billion to $86 billion, based entirely on foreign defense orders rather than commercial airplane sales.